Nate Lowe Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- His last time out was on Wednesday against the Milwaukee Brewers, when the right-hander threw five innings, surrendering two earned runs while giving up two hits.
+- In his last time out on Saturday, the right-hander threw five innings against the Texas Rangers, giving up one earned run while surrendering five hits.

-- In 21 games this season, the 28-year-old has amassed a 3.41 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.